Last Updated: October 2019

 Language: Ukrainian, Russian

-Imports account for 90 percent of medical device sales in Ukraine.
+In 2018, imports accounted for 90% of medical device sales in Ukraine.
 Major trade partners in this segment include:

 The Ukrainian market is open to advanced medical equipment, offering ease of use and cost savings.
 Receptivity to used medical equipment is average.
 On one hand, there is a demand from end-users, but on the other hand, used equipment cannot be purchased through government tenders.
 However, private hospitals and clinics are in the market for used medical equipment.

 Kyiv is not the only trade hub in Ukraine.
-Look for distributors that have nationwide capabilities, including those located in the cities of Dnipro, Lviv, Odessa, Zaporizhzhya, and Kharkiv.
+It is advised that U.S. companies look for distributors that have nationwide capabilities, including those located in the cities of Dnipro, Lviv, Odessa, Zaporizhzhya, and Kharkiv.
 These regions are considered important industrial centers in Ukraine and are densely populated.
 Covering the Ukrainian market from regional offices in Poland or Russia is not an effective approach.
-Ukrainian buyers are reluctant to go through regional offices, preferring to order direct for the manufacturer/wholesaler.
-On-the-ground presence is very important to successful business development in Ukraine.
+Ukrainian buyers are reluctant to go through regional offices, preferring to order direct from the manufacturer/wholesaler.
+Local presence is very important to successful business development in Ukraine.

-Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when considering doing business in Ukraine.
+Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when contemplating doing business in Ukraine.

-Public health priorities as announced by the GOU include strengthening primary health care, optimizing the number and the structure of hospitals in Ukraine, responding to disease outbreaks, providing vaccinations, diagnosing health threats, providing water and food safety, and providing a safe living environment.
+Public health priorities as announced by the government of Ukraine include; strengthening primary health care, optimizing the number and the structure of hospitals in Ukraine, responding to disease outbreaks, providing vaccinations, diagnosing health threats, providing water and food safety, and providing a safe living environment.

-In this context, the Ministry of Health is highlighting ten key healthcare reform priorities:
+In this context, the Ministry of Health is highlighting 10 key healthcare reform priorities:

 Though Ukraine has a strong scientific research base, capable of developing highly advanced treatments and products, it lacks an accompanying strong manufacturing sector.
-Domestic manufacturers produce a limited range of equipment including radiology, electrocardiography and ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, respiratory anesthetic equipment, hearing aids, surgery and dentistry tools, sterilizing equipment, electro-diagnostic equipment, and electrical stimulators.
+Domestic manufacturers produce a range of equipment including respiratory anesthetic equipment, hearing aids, radiology, electrocardiography and ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, surgery and dentistry tools, sterilizing equipment, electrodiagnostic equipment, and electrical stimulators.
+The range of domestically manufactured medical equipment remains limited, however, and the demand for expensive medical equipment is largely met by imports.

 About 250 companies are developing and producing medical equipment in Ukraine.
-Domestic medical device production was worth over $57.9 million in 2016.
-Historically, exports tended to be largely at the lower end of the technology scale, but in 2016, diagnostic imaging exports accounted for nearly 40 percent of the total.
-Around half of exports are destined for other former Soviet countries.
+Domestic medical device production was worth about $103 million in 2018.
+Historically, exports tended to be largely at the lower end of the technology scale, but since 2017, diagnostic imaging exports account for nearly 40% of the total.
+Around 40% of exports are destined for former Soviet countries.

-Ukraine is moving towards harmonization with EU standards in the field of medical equipment/devices.
+Ukraine is moving towards harmonization with European Union (EU) standards in the field of medical equipment/devices.
 In July 2015, a new national conformity assessment procedure governing the registration of medical devices was introduced.
-New products can enter the Ukrainian medical device market if they conform to the technical regulations, which are based on the EU Directives for medical devices.
+New products can enter the Ukrainian medical device market if they conform with technical regulations based on the EU Directives for medical devices.
 The new system introduces the following requirements for Ukrainian medical device registrations:

-Documentary expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogue of notified bodies in EU).
-A list of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at http://www.moz.gov.ua/docfiles/an_20150724_0_dod2.pdf (in Ukrainian)
+Documentary expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogous to notified bodies in the EU).
+A list of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at

 Self-declaration is applied to:

-Conformity assessment involving authorized body is required for:
+Conformity assessment involving an authorized body is required for:

 The conformity assessment procedure with the involvement of an authorized body may be conducted using one of the following routes:

-1. In form of assessment of the Quality Management System at the manufacturing site (the on-site inspection), which results in issuing of the conformity certificate for medical devices valid for 5 years related to the quality management certificate valid for 3 years.
+1. Assessment of the Quality Management System at the manufacturing site (on-site inspection), which results in issuing the conformity certificate for medical devices valid for 5 years related to the quality management certificate valid for 3 years.

-2. In form of conformity assessment of each batch, which implies issuing of the certificate for the certain batch (shipment) of medical devices after documentary expertise and sample examinations.
+2. Conformity assessment of each batch, which involves issuing the certificate for the certain batch (shipment) of medical devices after documentary expertise and sample examinations.

 Although the new Ukrainian registration system will bear many similarities to the CE Marking process for medical devices in Europe, no simplified or expedited market pathways are available for devices already approved or cleared for sale in major markets such as Europe or the U.S. Manufacturers should also be aware that Ukrainian regulations will require inspection of facilities even if those sites are already ISO 13485-compliant.